 Truck Drivers: Every load contains a valuable gift for your receivers.

 Lawyers: Every brief, argument, or client meeting is an opportunity to add value to your client and your firm.

 Pastors: Value is gleaned from every sermon, phone call, and teaching you give to your congregation.

-- Be intentional in replacing negative thoughts or speech, either from others or self, with positive self-affirming speech.
+- Be intentional in replacing negative thoughts or speech, either from others or self, with positive, self-affirming speech.

 - Be confident in the knowledge that you’re adding value.
-Regardless the change you’re facing, you have something to offer.
+Regardless of the change you’re facing, you have something to offer.

 So, how does one overcome the fear of change?
 By embracing it.
 You’re ready for this and can do well.
 Start speaking positively to yourself and believe that you will be successful.
 I wish you well in your endeavor.
 When times get hard, remember you have someone, me, cheering for you!